dankinsoid/swift-remote-configs/README.md

 ```

 ## Implementations
-There are a few implementations of RemoteConfigsHandler that you can use in your application:
+There are a few implementations of ConfigsHandler that you can use in your application:

 - [Firebase Remote Configs](https://github.com/dankinsoid/swift-firebase-tools)